 Pulse output is default set to water track in Fore/Aft direction (ForAftWT).
 For special purposes as ship maintenance or measuring of travelled distance in rivers, the pulse output may be set to give other types of speed such as ResultWT, ForAftBT or ResultBT.
 This option is protected and can be activated by using the hidden button as described in the chapter for calibration.
-See "Activation of the hidden menus" on page 52.
+See "Enabling of calibration" on page 51.

 Note: If the high speed limit (Sp(ee)d limit \blacktriangle) and low speed limit (Sp(ee)d limit \triangledown) are both equal = 0 kts, the optocupler output ch 1 (OPTVC and OPTVE) is operating as the standard speed pulse output.
-If the speed limit values are \backsim (different from) 0 kts, the optocoupler output ch 1 is designated as speed limit function.
+If the speed limit values are <> (different from) 0 kts, the optocoupler output ch 1 is designated as speed limit function.
 (See illustration on screen status on previous page).